LennonLab/Emergence/README.md

 18. n sources of Carbon
 19. m sources of Nitrogen
 20. p sources of Phosphorus
+21. Amplitude and frequency of fluctuating flow
+22. Pulsing flow
+23. Stochastic disturbance via decimation (randomly removing 1/10th of the community at random intervals)

 21. *speciation rate
 22. *interguild predation